CA23115 - Plant and Machinery Allowance (PMA): First Year Allowance (FYA): distinction between leasing and provision of services

 Assets used for leasing and those used in the course of providing a service

-We changed our view after the judgement in the case of Baldwins Industrial Services PLC and Barr Ltd. That case considered whether the hire of a crane with an operative constituted a construction operation, and as such amounted to more than mere hire.
+We changed our view about this after the judgment in the case of Baldwins Industrial Services PLC and Barr Ltd. EWHC 2915 (TCC).
+That case considered whether the hire of a crane with an operative constituted a construction operation, and as such amounted to more than mere hire.
 Baldwins hired a 50 tonne crane to Barr to be used in the building of the new Southampton football stadium.
 An incident arose which led to a dispute as to which party was responsible for repairs to the crane.
 An essential element of the claim was whether the provision of the crane and driver was part of a construction contract within the ambit of Housing Grants, Construction and Regeneration Act 1996.
 A construction contract is one under which construction operations are carried out and it was accepted that a contract for mere plant hire is not a construction contract.
 The labour element was held to be crucial.

 The hire of the crane plus driver was held to be a contract for supply of plant and labour to be used as part of the operation to build the stadium.
 The contract for supply of the crane and driver was for an operation that formed an integral part of, was preparatory to, or was for rendering complete a work of construction.
 Following the judgement we accept that the supply of plant or machinery with an operator, by a business, is the provision of a service and not mere hire.